Board Members and Secretary General

 Theodora Ralli, Board Member

 Before EMA, Theodora obtained a bachelor degree in Psychology and was a volunteer with several festivals, events and organisations.
 She is a humanitarian aid worker with four years of experience in case management and protection and gender-based violence programming.
 She is also passionate about the rights of undocumented migrants (especially migrant workers), refugees and asylum seekers as well as gender equality and women’s empowerment.
 She joined the Board because she believes that the EMAlumni Association and the GCA have immense possibilities to create amazing things and drive real change and is looking forward to working towards our common goals.

 EMA Graduate 2012/2013 –

-Gabriel graduated from the EMA in 2013 and has been working with human rights for the past 8 years.
-He has a legal background, including an LLM from the Geneva Academy, and has worked at the UNICEF in Geneva, Leiden University, at the LGBTI Rapporteurship of the IACHR in Washington DC, and most recently as a field coordinator and human rights officer at the UN’s peacekeeping mission in the DR Congo.
+Gabriel has been working with human rights for the past 8 years.
+He has a legal background, including an LLM from the Geneva Academy, and has worked with children’s rights in Brazil, homelessness in Ireland, at the UNICEF in Geneva, with sexual orientational law at Leiden University, at the LGBTI Rapporteurship of the IACHR in Washington DC, and most recently as a field coordinator and human rights officer at the UN’s peacekeeping mission in the DR Congo.
 He is the founder and director of Not Only Voices, an organization that connects LGBTI rights defenders.
 At the moment, Gabriel also works as a human rights consultant and does advocacy in Brussels.
-He is very excited to be the new Secretary General of the EMAlumni Association!
+He loves music and cinema.
+Gabriel is very excited to be the new Secretary General of the EMAlumni Association!